 We’ve had three days of glorious sunny weather here in Bavaria.
 It seems hard to believe all the goings-on in the world when the sky is a brilliant blue, the birds are singing and the first tender leaves of wild garlic are pushing through the ground.
 Currently, we have been ordered to stay inside our homes as much as possible, though we are still allowed to walk outside and enjoy the sunshine (alone!)

 At this time of year, the Bavarian woods are full of Bärlauch, literally ‘Bear Leek’ or wild garlic.
 Sometimes known as ‘ramsons’ these bright green leaves are a welcome sign of spring, and better yet, they are delicious.
 Foraging for food is one of the great pleasures in life and a terrific way of connecting with nature.
 I have a favourite Bärlauch patch not too far from home and I had the chance this week to raid it for some of these delicious, pungent greens.
-Today I whizzed the leaves up into a vibrant pesto, perfect for our lunch.
+Today I whizzed the leaves up into a delicious Wild Garlic Pesto, perfect for our lunch.
 Simply stirred through pasta, this flavoursome pesto needs very little adornment other than a drizzle of olive oil and a few shavings of Parmesan.

 If you are new to foraging make sure you have a quick look online to make sure you can accurately spot the leaves of wild garlic as there are a couple of imposter plants out there.
 The pungent smell of garlic is a dead giveaway though, so if you are at all unsure, crush a leaf between your fingers, and if it smells like garlic and starts to make you hungry, you’re good to go.